Li Chuanguang

 Li Chuanguang (李传广; born 1961) is a lieutenant general in the People's Liberation Army of China.
 He was a representative of the 19th National Congress of the Chinese Communist Party.
-He is a member of the 19th Central Committee of the Chinese Communist Party.
+He was a member of the 19th Central Committee of the Chinese Communist Party.

 Biography

 Li was born in Qingzhou, Shandong, in 1961.
 He served in the PLA Second Artillery Corps for a long time.

 In May 2016, he was promoted to become deputy commander of the People's Liberation Army Rocket Force, but having held the position for only two months.
 In August 2016, he became chief of staff of the force.
 In March 2018, he became deputy commander for the second time.

 He was promoted to the rank of major general (shaojiang) in 2009 and lieutenant general (zhongjiang) in 2017.

+On 29 December 2023, Li Chuangguang was removed from his position as a representative of the 14th National People's Congress.